Business Context

 Strategic Development

-• Workshop with cross-functional teams on new mission statement
+• Conducted workshops with cross-functional teams on a new vision and features.

-• Spec out new features - prioritizing those in MVP vs. future state.
+• Spec out new program vision and features - prioritizing those in MVP vs. future state.

 • Develop the product roadmap, identify short and long term milestones, and OKRs.